sjentsch/lsjDocs/_pages/Ch04_Descriptives_6.rst

 Summary
 -------

 Calculating some basic descriptive statistics is one of the very first things you do when analysing real data, and descriptive statistics are much simpler to understand than inferential statistics, so like every other statistics textbook I’ve started with descriptives.
-In this chapter, we talked about the following topics:
+In this chapter, we talked about the following
+topics:

--  `Measures of central tendency <Ch04_Descriptives_1.html#measures-of-central-tendency>`__:
+-  :doc:`Measures of central tendency <Ch04_Descriptives_1>`: Broadly speaking,
-   Broadly speaking, central tendency measures tell you where the data are.
+   central tendency measures tell you where the data are.
 There’s three measures that are typically reported in the literature: the mean, median and mode.

--  `Measures of variability <Ch04_Descriptives_2.html#measures-of-variability>`__:
+-  :doc:`Measures of variability <Ch04_Descriptives_2>`: In contrast, measures
-   In contrast, measures of variability tell you about how “spread out” the data are.
+   of variability tell you about how “spread out” the data are.
 The key measures are: range, standard deviation, and interquartile range.

--  `Measures of skewness and kurtosis
+-  :doc:`Measures of skewness and kurtosis <Ch04_Descriptives_3>`: We also
-   <Ch04_Descriptives_3.html#measures-of-skewness-and-kurtosis>`__: We also looked at
-   assymetry in a variable’s distribution (skew) and pointness (kurtosis).
+   looked at assymetry in a variable’s distribution (skew) and pointness (kurtosis).

--  `Getting group summaries of variables in jamovi
+-  :doc:`Getting group summaries of variables in jamovi <Ch04_Descriptives_4>`:
-   <Ch04_Descriptives_4.html#getting-group-summaries-of-variables-in-jamovi>`__: Since
-   this book focuses on doing data analysis in jamovi, we spent a bit of time talking about how descriptive statistics are computed for different subgroups.
+   Since this book focuses on doing data analysis in jamovi, we spent a bit of time talking about how descriptive statistics are computed for different subgroups.

--  `Standard scores <Ch04_Descriptives_5.html#standard-scores>`__: The *z*-score is a
+-  :doc:`Standard scores <Ch04_Descriptives_5>`: The *z*-score is a slightly
-   slightly unusual beast.
+   unusual beast.
 It’s not quite a descriptive statistic, and not quite an inference.
 Make sure you understand that section.
 It’ll come up again later.

 In the next Chapter we’ll move on to a discussion of how to draw pictures!